GrandSuccess87/KisApp/README.md

 # KisApp

+K.I.S. has been approved by the Illinois Department of Innovation and Technology.

 Concept:

 At K.I.S., we believe all young people should have the information they need to make healthy decisions in their own lives.
 With the help of health educators and programmers alike, so we built a tool to help young people do exactly that.
 K.I.S is a platform to encourage curiosity, learning, and health with an inclusive and easy-to-navigate environment.
 With a simple search, users are able to find quick and reliable answers to any sexual health question and can get connected to resources to help them make healthy decisions about their own sexual health.
 All answers and information at K.I.S. are answered, researched, and verified by public health experts and sexual health educators.